Azyura203/KaneDocs/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at conduct@kanedocs.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at conduct@kodex.dev.
 All complaints will be reviewed and investigated promptly and fairly.

 ---

-Thank you for contributing to KaneDocs! 🚀
+Thank you for contributing to KODEX! 🚀